msprITU/Deep-Performance-Evaluation-Tool/README.md

-# Mask R-CNN Analysis report on Model trained with COCO dataset
+# Mask R-CNN Performance Evaluation with Model trained on COCO dataset

 “COCO: Common Objects in Context”1 is a large-scale dataset that contains total of 120,000 images provided with pixel annotations, bounding boxes, and classs labels for each instance of 80 different object classes.
 Since annotating